 In December 2007 I joined MAX-lab (Lund University, Sweden) as a postdoc with a research grant from the Swedish National Research Council.
 As a member of the accelerator physics group I took on beam dynamics and design studies for the MAX IV Project.
 Energy calibration measurements at the MAX II storage ring and phase space reconstruction with tomographic methods were other pet projects of mine.
 In 2009 I became a permanent staff member and took over responsibility for the MAX IV storage ring beam dynamics.
 Other areas I was involved in were the MAX IV FEL project and the proposed laser-backscattering facility at MAX IV.
 In 2014 I became head of the Accelerator Development Group within the Machine Division of the MAX IV Laboratory.

-In 2017 I moved to the Advanced Light Source at Lawrence Berkeley National Laboratory and joined the ALS Accelerator Physics Group.
+In 2017 I moved to the Advanced Light Source at Lawrence Berkeley National Laboratory and joined the ALS Accelerator Physics Group as a Staff Scientist.
 Here I'm involved in accelerator development and operations for the highly successful ALS as well as accelerator physics for the ambitious project ALS-U. I'm also the Principal Investigator for the DOE/BES-funded project "Beam Based Optimization and Machine Learning for Synchrotrons" which we expect will have both profound application for ALS Operations as well as contribute to the beam physics design of ALS-U.

 I'm a member of the American Physical Society and a referee for the APS journals Physical Review Letters, Physical Review Accelerators and Beams as well as the Elsevier journal Nuclear Instruments and Methods in Physics Research A. I serve as a member of the Machine Advisory Committees for the Canadian Light Source and KEK-LS which is a new light source that will replace PF and PF-AR.